ENLINK MIDSTREAM, LLC

 Our managing member is required to keep appropriate books of our business at its principal offices.
 These books will be maintained for both tax and financial reporting purposes on an accrual basis in accordance with generally acceptable accounting principles (GAAP).
 For tax and fiscal reporting purposes, our fiscal year is the calendar year.

 We will furnish or make available to record holders of our common units, within 105 days after the close of each fiscal year, an annual report containing audited consolidated financial statements and a report on those consolidated financial statements by its independent public accountants.
 Except for its fourth quarter, we will also furnish or make available summary financial information within 50 days after the close of each quarter.
-We will be deemed to have made any such report available if we file such report with the U.S. Securities and Exchange Commission (the “SEC”) via its Electronic Data Gathering, Analysis and Retrieval system or make the report available on a publicly available website which we maintain.
+We will be deemed to have made any such report available if we file such report with the SEC via its Electronic Data Gathering, Analysis and Retrieval system or make the report available on a publicly available website which we maintain.

 Right to Inspect Books and Records